-Braulio Estima “Carcará” is a Brazilian Jiu Jitsu black belt World Champion and a ADCC open weight & superfight champion.
-Considered by most, one of the top jiu jitsu competitors of the 2000’s era, Braulio Estima collected trophies throughout his grappling career, both as a fighter and as an instructor.
+Braulio Estima “Carcará” is a Brazilian Jiu-Jitsu black belt World Champion and an ADCC open weight & super fight champion.
+Considered by most, one of the top jiu-jitsu competitors of the 2000’s era, Braulio Estima collected trophies throughout his grappling career, both as a fighter and as an instructor.
 In recent years Braulio has slowed down on his competitive appearances.
-Braulio is also the older brother of another great jiu jitsu talent, Victor Estima.
+Braulio is also the older brother of another great jiu-jitsu talent, Victor Estima.

 Full Name: Braulio de Oliveira Estima

-Nickname: Carcará is the name of a bird that habits the region were Braulio is from.
-It was also the name of a brand of jiu jitsu kimono‘s that Braulio used to wear (now extinct), which is the reason why his team mates started calling him “Carcara”
+Nickname: Carcará is the name of a bird that habits the region where Braulio was raised.
+It was also the name of a brand of jiu-jitsu kimono‘s that Braulio used to wear (now extinct), which is the reason why his teammates started calling him “Carcara”

 Weight Division: Meio Pesado (88kg-194lbs)